broadinstitute/depmap_omics/README.md

 #### Mutation

-we are running a set of 6 functions/workflows To generate the mutation dataset:
+We are running a set of 6 functions/workflows To generate the mutation dataset:

 *   For new samples in DepMap, run the ICE version of this task.
 CCLE2 samples used Agilent targets, so this pipeline should be used instead.
 The pipelines are identical in terms of their outputs, but the proper targets, baits, and pseudo normal should be used based on how the samples were sequenced.